Extension-Developer-2/pxt-hardware-programming-docs-and-functions/docs/implementingAnIndexSignature.md

-To implement an index signature, first implement either a class or interface.
+To implement an index signature on a class or interface, define it using the following syntax:
-Afterwards, here is the steps for implementing the signature.

-1. write `index[num: number]: number` to create an index.
+`[key: number]: number;`